Will Donald Trump go to prison?

 Those charges stem from a case that began early last year after National Archives and Records Administration (NARA) officials discovered more than 100 classified documents in boxes that were retrieved from Mr Trump’s Palm Beach, Florida residence.

+If convicted, federal and state prosecutors and judges could have to decide whether to jail a presidential candidate – or even the potential victor in the 2024 race.

+Following the first federal indictment, experts said that the Justice Department was likely to attempt to have Mr Trump incarcerated if he’s convicted.

-Each charge carries a maximum sentence ranging from five years to 20 years.
+Each charge in that case – the classified documents case – carries a maximum sentence ranging from five years to 20 years.
 A potential sentence, if convicted, could include decades in prison.

-The Justice Department is likely to attempt to have Mr Trump incarcerated if he’s convicted.

 National security lawyer and George Washington University law professor Kel McClanahan said that the department will probably “want to go for incarceration” in the case of Mr Trump, according to Insider.